SinghxRaj/todo-list/README.md

 # todo-list
-This application is a to do list.
+This application is a To-Do list.
 It lets you add, remove, and mark tasks as complete.

+It was created using JavaScript, HTML, and CSS.